Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Discussion and Conclusions

 {Our ExDF model offers a significant advantage by preserving the temporal structure of exceedances, which is a desirable feature for applications requiring detailed spatio-temporal analyses.
 However, the framework may introduce discontinuities near the threshold, suggesting that future work could explore continuous models capable of jointly capturing extreme and non-extreme observations, such as those based on the extended generalised Pareto distribution \citep{naveau_modeling_2016}. {Additionally, our approach strikes a balance between parsimony and practicality.
-For example, the assumption that $\xi_x$ and $\xi_y$ are constant and independent was made to simplify the number of estimated parameters.} However, simple models that account for potential relationships between $\xi_x$ and $\xi_y$ could be considered.
-That said, increasing the number of parameters can result in inferential challenges, potentially jeopardising the identifiability of the linear relationship between scale parameters (namely parameters $c_i$ and $d_i$), which already link the two datasets. }

-{Spatial structure is incorporated through an exponential decay model with parameters estimated \textit{a priori} from variograms of proxy parameters.
+For example, the assumption that $\xi_x$ and $\xi_y$ are constant and independent was made to simplify the number of estimated parameters.} However, the behaviour at site J suggests that some residual lack of fit at the most extreme values may be attributable to site-level tail heterogeneity that is not represented when shape parameters are held constant across locations.
+Therefore, simple models that account for potential relationships between $\xi_x$ and $\xi_y$ could be considered.
+That said, increasing the number of parameters can result in inferential challenges, potentially jeopardising the identifiability of the linear relationship between scale parameters (namely, parameters $c_i$ and $d_i$), which already link the two datasets. } {Spatial structure is incorporated through an exponential decay model with parameters estimated \textit{a priori} from variograms of proxy parameters.
 While effective in this study, this approach assumes second-order spatial stationarity, which may not generalise to all datasets.}

+The proposed framework is not specific to \PMp{} and could, in principle, be adapted to other environmental variables for which one wishes to link coarse-scale products and site-level extremes, such as rainfall or temperature.
+That said, a proper worked-out extension would require additional case-specific modelling choices rather than a direct substitution of the data source.
+For rainfall, for example, one would need to reconsider the threshold selection in light of zero inflation and event intermittency, decide whether the temporal basis structure should reflect seasonality and storm-type heterogeneity more explicitly, and potentially replace the current collocation step with one better suited to convective systems and sub-grid spatial variability.
+One might also need to revisit the tail model itself if accumulation duration or event dependence were central to the application.